-Alice Ciresola is an independent researcher and curator of performance and community art projects currently based in Brussels.
+Alice Ciresola (IT/BE) is an independent researcher and curator of performance and community art projects currently based in Brussels.
 She holds a MA in Visual and Performing Arts from IUAV University.
 In particular, her research revolves around strategies of material and immaterial heritage re-interpretation through site-specific artistic interventions.
 She is furthermore interested in the potential of audience within processes of meaning-making in museum and exhibition contexts.
 Her writings and articles are selected by M - Museum Leuven, Frans Hals Museum and web magazines I.OVO and CULT-Veneziepost.
 Her projects have been presented in: Fortuny Museum - Venice, Łaznia CCA - Gdansk, Villa Empain, Brussels.

 SIMONE BASANI and ALICE CIRESOLA work together as an artist-curator duo since 2016, developing participatory projects, collective performances and educational devices for communities and cultural institutions.
 Together they research on the boundaries between public and museum spaces, particularly focusing on the role of marginal voices in collective processes of remembrance and forgetting.